 And Abram said, Lord GOD, what wilt thou give me, seeing I go childless, and the steward of my house is this Eliezer of Damascus?
 And Abram said, Behold, to me thou hast given no seed: and, lo, one born in my house is mine heir.
 And, behold, the word of the LORD came unto him, saying, This shall not be thine heir; but he that shall come forth out of thine own bowels shall be thine heir.
 (Genesis 15:2-4)

-God promised Abraham that his heir would be his son that would “come forth out of thine own bowels.”
-And the fulfillment of that promise came not through him begetting Ishmael of Hagar but Isaac of Sarah as God later promised, “Sarah thy wife shall bear thee a son indeed” (17:19), “Sarah thy wife shall have a son” (18:10), “Sarah shall have a son” (18:14).
+God promised Abraham that his heir would be a son that would “come forth out of thine own bowels.”
+And the fulfillment of that promise wasn’t him begetting Ishmael of Hagar but Isaac of Sarah as God later promised, “Sarah thy wife shall bear thee a son indeed” (17:19), “Sarah thy wife shall have a son” (18:10), “Sarah shall have a son” (18:14).
 Isaac was Abraham’s only begotten son of Sarah.
 He was the fulfillment of “he that shall come forth out of thine own bowels” of whom the writer of Hebrews used monogenes, “By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten [monogenes 3439] son” (Heb 11:17).
-Isaac was figurative of Christ in his begetting and his sacrifice, “My son, God will provide himself a lamb for a burnt offering” (Gen 22:8).
+Isaac was both figurative of Christ in his begetting and his sacrifice, “My son, God will provide himself a lamb for a burnt offering” (Gen 22:8).

 Furthermore, Jesus claimed of Himself, “I proceeded forth and came from God” (Jhn 8:42), “I came out from God.
 I came forth from the Father, and am come into the world” (Jhn 16:27-28).
 That He “proceeded forth” and “came out from God” are His own words of His begetting and His beginning.
 And He was begotten of the same kind or type of divine being as God—exactly like God in every regard.

-Since the Son of God was begotten of God as the same kind of divine being, He was equal with God in power and might to create the entire universe out of nothing, ex nihilo: “All things were made by him; and without him was not any thing made that was made” (Jhn 1:3); “And to make all men see what is the fellowship of the mystery, which from the beginning of the world hath been hid in God, who created all things by Jesus Christ” (Eph 3:9); “For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him” (Col 1:16); “Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds” (Heb 1:2); “Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created” (Rev 4:11).
+Since the Son of God was begotten of God as the same kind of divine being, He was equal with God in power to create the entire universe out of nothing, ex nihilo: “All things were made by him; and without him was not any thing made that was made” (Jhn 1:3); “And to make all men see what is the fellowship of the mystery, which from the beginning of the world hath been hid in God, who created all things by Jesus Christ” (Eph 3:9); “For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him” (Col 1:16); “Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds” (Heb 1:2); “Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created” (Rev 4:11).

 And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
 And the earth brought forth grass, and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind … And God created great whales, and every living creature that moveth, which the waters brought forth abundantly, after their kind, and every winged fowl after his kind … the living creature after his kind, cattle, and creeping thing, and beast of the earth after his kind: and it was so.
 And God made the beast of the earth after his kind, and cattle after their kind, and every thing that creepeth upon the earth after his kind (Gen 1:11-12,21,24-25)

 This is what Paul meant in Romans, “Because that which may be known of God is manifest in them; for God hath shewed it unto them.
 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse” (Rom 1:19-20).
 No man has seen God because He is invisible, “No man hath seen God at any time; the only begotten [monogenes 3439] Son, which is in the bosom of the Father, he hath declared him” (Jhn 1:18).
 God sent His only begotten Son into this world to teach us about Him.
 And because the Son “is in the bosom of the Father,” embraced by God the Father and seated at His right hand, then everything He taught about God and Himself is true.
-Otherwise, if anything He had taught wasn’t true, God wouldn’t have raised Him and seated Him next to Him.
+Otherwise, if anything He had taught wasn’t true, God wouldn’t have raised Him and seated Him on His throne.

 Paul began Romans, “And declared to be the Son of God with power, according to the spirit of holiness, by the resurrection from the dead” (Rom 1:3-4).
 Christ’s resurrection from the dead was God’s declaration to the world that He indeed is His only begotten Son, “I will declare the decree: the LORD hath said unto me, Thou art my Son; this day have I begotten thee” (Psa 2:7), “Thou art my Son, this day have I begotten thee.
 And as concerning that he raised him up from the dead” (Act 13:33-34).
 Because Christ taught that He is the only begotten Son of God, “For God so loved the world, that he gave his only begotten [monogenes 3439] Son … he hath not believed in the name of the only begotten [monogenes 3439] Son of God” (Jhn 3:16,18), His resurrection was God’s affirmation of what He declared.